sbeam-dev/SbeamRSS/Docs.md

 ### Fetching feeds

 Pull down from the "Feeds" page to fetch new articles.
 It will take a long time if multiple sources have been added.
+Simply wait for the loading animation to end.

+### Navigate feeds

+Scroll at home page to browse feeds.
+Using the bottom-right button of each feed article, you can save it to your favorites list for future convenience.
+Articles added to favorites list can be easily accessed via the "Favorites" bottom tab.

+You can search for articles using the top-right button at home page.
+The searching feature is currently very basic.
+Only feed titles can be searched, and it's case sensitive.

 ### Begin Reading